-- Designation and supervision of conformity assessment bodies for products under the scope of the New Approach Directives;
+- Designation and supervision of conformity assessment bodies for products within the scope Directives and Regulations under the Union harmonisation legislation;

 - General Administration:

-a) Directorate “Financial and economic activities and project management” – D FEAPM;
+- Directorate “Financial and economic activities and project management” – D FEAPM

-b) Directorate “Administrative, legal and information services” – D ALIS
+- Directorate “Administrative, legal and information services” – D ALIS;

 - Specialized Administration: